-Study abroad in London
+Study abroad in London, England

 UF in London

-Offered Fall, Spring, and Summer terms
+Offered Fall, Spring and Summer terms.

-Warrington’s London partner: Foundation for International Education
+Heavener’s London Partner: Foundation for International Education

 FIE assists in coordinating the UF in London custom program.
 FIE is a London-based non-profit international education organization that provides customized partnership programs for undergraduates.
 Since its establishment in 1998, FIE has set high standards in delivering academic programs abroad.